 Cutting your monthly payment way down is tempting, but remember to think of the long-term implications, too.
 If you opt for an extended repayment plan when you don’t really need it, you could end up paying thousands more in interest over time.

-Whether or not an income-driven repayment plan makes sense for you is dependent on your unique situation, so consider your loan amount, income, and if you qualify for loan forgiveness before signing up for an extended plan.
+Whether or not an income-driven repayment plan makes sense for you is dependent on your unique situation, so consider your loan amount, income, and alternative options for loan forgiveness before signing up for an extended plan.